tranlv/Self-Driving-Car-Engineer-Part-1/Traffic Sign Classifier/README.md

 Udacity provided the German Traffic Sign Dataset in pickled form which is loaded using Python package 'pickle'

-The provided dataset has 3 separate sets: training, validation and test sets, hence i do not have to split data for validation purpose.
+The provided dataset has 3 separate sets: training, validation and test sets, hence I do not have to split data for validation purpose.
 Here are some information:

 ```
 The size of training set is 34799
 The size of the validation set is 4410